vied12/timereader/README.md

 A reading companion for traveling by subway.

-Paris 2013 - Developed during the Open-data Hackathon for RATP.
+Started in Paris, 2013 - Developed during the Open-data Hackathon for RATP.

 Demo: http://timereader.herokuapp.com